Cleg83/sew_crafty_project/README.md

 * Semantic HTML:

-  * I have used semantic HTML elements such as header, footer, main, nav, and section to provide clear structure and improve navigation for screen readers.
+  * I have used semantic HTML elements such as header, footer & nav to provide clear structure and improve navigation for screen readers.

 * Aria Roles and Labels: